JERSEY CITY, N.J. -- (BUSINESS WIRE) --

 - Long-term confidence in climate strategy isn’t strong.
 While 77% of firms felt their climate strategy was resilient over the next 1-5 years, only 22% of firms report long-term optimism.

 “Climate risk management and scenario analysis are evolving at pace and the GARP annual survey shines a light on how firms are responding,” said Adityadeb Mukherjee, head of climate risk management at Standard Chartered Bank.

 To access the full 2021 survey report, visit GARP’s Climate Risk Resource Center.

 About the Global Association of Risk Professionals

 The Global Association of Risk Professionals is a non-partisan, not-for-profit membership organization focused on elevating the practice of risk management.
-GARP offers role-based risk certification — the Financial Risk Manager (FRM®) and Energy Risk Professional (ERP®) — as well as the Sustainability and Climate Risk (SCR®) Certificate and on-going educational opportunities through Continuing Professional Development.
+GARP offers the leading global certification for risk managers in the Financial Risk Manager (FRM®), as well as the Sustainability and Climate Risk (SCR®) Certificate and on-going educational opportunities through Continuing Professional Development.
 Through the GARP Benchmarking Initiative and GARP Risk Institute, GARP sponsors research in risk management and promotes collaboration among practitioners, academics, and regulators.

-Founded in 1996, governed by a Board of Trustees, GARP is headquartered in Jersey City, N.J., with offices in London, Washington, D.C., Beijing, and Hong Kong.
+Founded in 1996, governed by a Board of Trustees, GARP is headquartered in Jersey City, NJ, with offices in London, Beijing, and Hong Kong.
 Find more information on garp.org or follow GARP on LinkedIn, Facebook, and Twitter.